91³Ô¹ÏÍø

 Hill House School

 A preparatory day independent school, founded by Lt.
 Colonel Stuart Townend and his wife.
 A prototype of the school was opened in 1949 in Switzerland, and then in Knightsbridge where it is currently located.
-Probably its most famous pupil has been Prince Charles (shown centre in our photograph, wearing the school uniform).
+Probably its most famous pupil has been Prince Charles (shown centre in this photograph, wearing the school uniform).
 It was the first time that an heir to the throne attended a school, rather than being privately educated by tutors.

 Currently, 2024, the school has 4 addresses: Hans Place, Cadogan Gardens, Flood Street, Founders' Hall.